truereason91/ProjectEuler/README.md

 # project-euler
-A repository of Project Euler problems and solutions.
+A repository of Project Euler problems and solutions in Java.